crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 What kind of people don't fit at Product Space?
 ---------------------------------------

 People who want stability.
 You won't have stable working hours and a fixed desk.
 You won't even get a fixed salary - in fact, it's the other way around - you pay a fee (but keep most of what you earn).
 See the [economic model](economic-model.html).
 So when you don't have a client, you bleed money every month.
-On the other hand, when you do have a client, because you choose what you want to bill, you can earn more than what any company would pay you in salary.
-It's the Members responsibility to buffer cash and manage risk.
+On the other hand, when you do have a client, because you choose what you bill, you can earn more than what any company would pay you in salary.
+But it is the Members responsibility to buffer cash and manage their own risk.

 This kind of model obviously doesn't fit everyone.